Arrival (company)

+In February 2024, after getting its stock delisted from the Nasdaq, Arrival's UK division entered administration, with future plans of a sale of Arrival and all of its affiliated assets.

+In March 2024, Arrival's assets were acquired by Canoo, another EV startup.
+On 17 January 2025 Canoo filed for Chapter 7 bankruptcy.

 Vehicles

-According to Arrival, four electric vehicle types are being developed: a bus, a van, a large van, and a small vehicle platform.
-Start of production of the bus is planned for the last quarter of 2021.
+According to Arrival, four electric vehicle types were being developed: a bus, a van, a large van, and a small vehicle platform.
+Start of production of the bus was planned for the last quarter of 2021.

 Van

-The van will have a 120 kW engine, giving a maximum speed of 120 km/h, and a payload of up to 1975 kg.
-Depending on the battery option specified, the van will have a range of from 180 km to 340 km on a single charge.
-U.S.-based United Parcel Service (UPS) has placed an order for 10,000 delivery vans from Arrival, with the option for an additional 10,000.
+The van would have a 120 kW engine, giving a maximum speed of 120 km/h, and a payload of up to 1975 kg.
+Depending on the battery option specified, the van would have a range of from 180 km to 340 km on a single charge.
+U.S.-based United Parcel Service (UPS) had placed an order for 10,000 delivery vans from Arrival, with the option for an additional 10,000.

 Bus

 In June 2020, Arrival announced that the Arrival Bus was undergoing beta prototype testing.
 The company unveiled its prototype in November 2021, and said that production would commence at its South Carolina plant in the second quarter of 2022.